oniony/TMSU/README.md

   * Added --untagged option to 'status' command for showing untagged files only.
   * Added --colour option to the 'tags' command to highlight implied tags.
-  * 'tag' command will, by default, no longer explicitly apply tags that are already implied unless the new --explicit option is specified.
+  * 'tag' command will, by default, no longer explicitly apply tags that are already implied (unless the new --explicit option is specified).
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * Disallowed use of '!' within tag and value names.